-If you The best choice is Already installed a local database with a previous version of WinQI Retain current SQL Server installation unless you have SQL Express 2005 version installed.
+If you The best choice is Already installed a local database with a previous version of WinQI Retain current SQL Server installation unless you have an older SQL Express, such as 2008 version installed.
 Have IT rules that prefer a networked instance of SQL Server instead of desktop software Do not install SQL Server.
 Get connection information from your database administrator.
 Have a PC with at least a 1 GHz processor, 512 MB RAM, and 600 MB free disk space Download SQL Server 2012 Express Edition and above.